Forestry Commisison cautions chiefs selling portions of Ramsar site

 The Sakumo Ramsar Site was established alongside four other coastal Ramsar Sites in 1992.

-It is the only wetland owned by the government as the other four sites
+It is the only wetland owned by the government as the other four sites to stools, Mr Owusu-Afriyie, therefore, cautioned chiefs selling portions of the site to stay off the property or face contempt of court.

 While insisting that the commission had no intention of demolition existing properties on the site, he warned that the Commission would not tolerate any new development in the area which had encroached upon by developers who had filed the wetlands and built structures without permits.